-As the world’s happiest country, Norway scores consistently high across the board.
-But while the country’s society and governance structure are exemplary, this does not always translate into international prominence.
-Norway has an opportunity to take a confident step onto the global stage by forging a progressive foreign policy.
+Norway continues to score consistently high across the board, but while the country’s society and governance structure are exemplary, this does not always translate into international prominence.
+Norway has the opportunity to take a confident step onto the global stage by forging a progressive foreign policy.
 Norway has demonstrated a commitment to soft power – it’s time to leverage these assets further.